Mapping the Structure and Evolution of Software Testing Research Over the Past Three Decades: Methodology

+VOSviewer produces maps based on a co-occurrence matrix---a two-dimensional matrix where each column and row represents an item---a keyword, in our case--and each cell indicates the number of times two keywords co-occur.
+This map construction consists of three steps.
+In the first step, a similarity matrix is created from the co-occurrence matrix.
+A map is then formed by applying the VOS mapping technique to the similarity matrix.
+Finally, the map is translated, rotated, and reflected.
+We provide technical details on VOSviewer's algorithm in~\ref{sec:vosviewer}.

 In VOSviewer, a map is visualized in three ways: The network visualization, the overlay visualization, and the density visualization~\cite{VanEck14:Visualizing}.
+We have used the network and overlay visualizations in this study, as well as the raw underlying data.

-The network visualization is the standard view, displaying clusters of related items (nodes), connected with edges based on their co-occurrence.
-In this view, nodes are colored based on their cluster.
+The network visualization is the standard view, displaying clusters of related items, connected with edges based on their co-occurrence.
+Figure~\ref{fig:topics} shows the full network visualization that is produced.
+In Figure~\ref{fig:reliability}, we highlight a small portion to explain how to interpret the map data.

+In this map, each node is a keyword.
+Figure~\ref{fig:reliability} focuses on the keyword ``software reliability''.
+All keywords with a sufficiently strong connection to the targeted keyword are highlighted, while unrelated keywords are made partially transparent.
+The size of a node is based on the number of occurrences of the keyword.
+In Figure~\ref{fig:reliability}, software reliability is targeted in approximately twice as many publications as ``optimization''.

+Keywords are organized into clusters according to the process described above.
+Individual keywords can be linked across different clusters.
+However, the keywords within a cluster tend to be very closely linked with several other keywords within the same cluster.
+The color of the node indicates its cluster.
+In Figure~\ref{fig:reliability}, software reliability is marked in light blue, and other nodes with the same color belong to the same cluster (e.g., ``software reliability growth model'').

+Keywords that co-occur in publications are illustrated with an undirected edge.
+The thickness of the edge indicates how many publications have targeted both keywords.
+In Figure~\ref{fig:reliability}, software reliability and software reliability growth model share a stronger association (co-occurring in 35 publications) than software reliability with coverage criteria (5 publications).
+A user-controlled threshold determines the minimum connection strength for visible edges.
+We used the default, four publications, to control the level of noise when using the visualization for interpretation.
+When performing quantitative analyses, we consider all connections, regardless of strength.

-The overlay visualization uses colors to indicate certain properties of a node, like the number of times the journal a study is published in has been cited or the average year of publication of the study a term is linked to.
-In our case, we use this visualization to analyze the average year of publication for studies within a research topic, for studies published by a particular author, and for studies published by the research community of a particular country.
+The overlay visualization uses colors to indicate certain properties of a node, like the average number of citations that publications targeting a keyword have received, instead of using colors to show the cluster.
+In our case, we use this visualization to analyze the average age of publications targeting a keyword.

-In the density visualization, colors indicate how nodes are distributed in the two-dimensional space underlying the visualization---revealing dense areas where many nodes are closely located.
-We use all three of these visualizations in our analysis, primarily focusing on the network and overlay visualizations.